labex-labs/open-source-labs/python/python-mastery/lab-ex3-2-attribute-access/en/intro.md

 **Objectives:**

-- Learn about attribute access
+- Learn about attribute access in Python
-- Learn how use getattr(), setattr(), and related functions.
+- Learn how to use getattr(), setattr(), and related functions
-- Experiment with bound methods.
+- Experiment with bound methods

 **Files Created:** `tableformat.py`